PRIMARY RHINOPLASTY COST IN LONDON

 IRREGULAR NASAL TIP

-Since the shape of the tip of your nose is largely dependent upon the underlying cartilage, irregular looking tips usually occur as a result of your genetics or an injury.
+Since the shape of the tip of your nose is largely dependent upon the underlying cartilage, irregular-looking tips usually occur due to your genetics or an injury.

-A crooked nose occurs as a result of the nasal bones and/or nasal septum not lying straight down the midline of the face.
-As a result, the nose looks as though it’s leaning to one side.
+A crooked nose occurs due to the nasal bones and/or septum that is not centralised down the midline of your facial profile.
+As a result, the nose leans to one side.

 PROJECTED NASAL TIP

-The result is a smoother, flatter and more uniform bridge.
-Grafts are pieces of cartilage, that are often harvested from behind ones ear and used to build the nasal profile.
+The result is a more uniform bridge.
+Grafts are harvested parts of cartilage that are often taken from behind one’s ear or from the ribs and used to build the nasal profile.

 BULBOUS NOSE TIP

-Our Rhinoplasty Specialist will firstly listen to your concerns and understand fully what aspects of your nose are affecting your confidence.
-This leads to your consultation about the changes you wish to make before your surgeon advises what steps can be taken with a Rhinoplasty to a successful nose reshaping.
+Your facial plastic surgeon will first listen to your concerns and will like to fully understand what aspects of your nose are affecting your self-confidence.
+We also want to know how it is affecting you and to set realistic expectations.
+This leads your consultation towards the changes you wish to make before your surgeon advises the steps that can be taken with a Rhinoplasty surgery to a successful nose reshaping.

 The consultation with your surgeon is:

 Ideally, you should elect to have closed rhinoplasty as your first option.
-This. however, may not be possible in every case depending on the type of result that you would like to achieve.
+This, however, may not be possible in every case, depending on the type of result that you would like to achieve.